Indian cooperatives ink pact with Sri Lanka for milk supply

-India, the world's largest milk producer, on Friday signed a memorandum of interest (MoI) with Sri Lanka for supply of milk and milk products.
-The MoI was signed at the inauguration of the country's first-ever India International Cooperatives Trade Fair being organised at Pragati Maidan here.
+Two Indian milk cooperatives on Friday signed a memorandum of interest (MoI) with the Sri Lanka government for supply of milk and milk products.
+Fertiliser firm Indian Potash Ltd (IPL), which also deals in milk, also inked a similar pact with the neighbouring country at the three-day India International Cooperatives Trade Fair that kick-started here at Pragati Maidan.

 "Three MoIs have been signed with the Sri Lanka government which shown interest to buy milk from India.
-The quantity and price has not been quoted yet," a senior official of National Cooperative Development Corporation (NCDC) said.
-The Tamil Nadu Milk Cooperatiave Federation that owns 'Aavin' brand, Puducherry Milk Cooperative Federation that owns 'PonLait' brand and fertiliser company Indian Potash Ltd have signed a separate pact with the Sri Lanka government for supply of milk, the official added.
+The quantity and price has not been quoted yet," a senior official of the National Cooperative Development Corporation (NCDC) said.
+The Tamil Nadu Milk Cooperatiave Federation that owns 'Aavin' brand, the Puducherry Milk Cooperative Federation that owns 'PonLait' brand and fertiliser company IPL have signed a separate pact with the Sri Lanka government for supply of milk, the official added.

 India is the world's largest milk-producing nation, with around 70 million producers.
 The country's milk output is expected to reach 175 billion litres this year, nearly twice what the US, the second-biggest milk-producing nation, is expected to produce.